maomao0007/restaurant_list/README.md

 # Restaurant List

 ## Introduction
+Welcome to my restaurant directory!
 This website showcases a variety of restaurants, where you can view the entire list and details of each establishment.
 Additionally, users can add, update, and delete restaurants to provide more detailed information.
-Furthermore, the platform offers a search functionality, enabling users to find restaurants based on keywords.
+Furthermore, the platform offers a search and dropdown box filter functionality, enabling users to find restaurants based on keywords.
+Moreover, the website includes pagination to navigate through the data more conveniently.

 ## Features

-- Display an assorted list of restaurants
+- Restaurant List: Browse through a comprehensive list of restaurants.
-- View detailed information for each restaurant
+- Restaurant Details: View detailed information about each restaurant.
-- Create a new restaurant by adding its information
-- Update restaurant information
-- Delete a restaurant
+- Add, Update, Delete: Users can add new restaurants, update existing ones, and delete items.
-- Access restaurant locations via Google Maps integration
+- Access restaurant locations via Google Maps integration.
-- Search restaurants by name, category, or description to filter results
+- Search Functionality: Utilize the search feature by name, category, or description to find restaurants based on keywords.
+- Dropdown Box Filters: Filter restaurants by alphabetical order (A-Z), location, and category.
+- Pagination: Navigate through the data more conveniently with pagination feature.
+- Status Notifications: Receive notifications for successful or failed data operations (add, update, delete).
-- Clicking the delete button will prompt an alert to reconfirm, preventing unwanted data loss
+- Prevent accidental data loss: Clicking the delete button will prompt an alert to reconfirm.

 ## How to Use
 1. Open your terminal and clone the repository: